The Decline of Ardmore’s Fishing Tradition: A Tale of Change and Challenge

 Sadly, much of this heritage is now lost with only a few boats taking to the sea.

-These images beg the question as to why have we lost this rich tradition.
+These images beg the question as to why we have lost this rich tradition.

 Share this: